grtetrault/grtetrault.github.io/_posts/2022-05-14-greedoids-p2.md

 ## Objective functions

-In optimization, an objective is the desired solution to a problem (i.e. the thing we want returned).
+In optimization, an objective is the desired solution to a problem.
 For example, "the shortest route to the train station" is an objective in the analogy above.

 In greedy algorithms, though, local choices are made before reaching a solution.